CCBDA-UPC/Assignments-2025/Lab07.md

 ```bash
 _$ python manage.py migrate
 ```
+### Workflows

-> [!tip]
+> [!caution]
 > The instructions in this section assume that you've unzipped the code **at the root** of your responses' repository.
 >
-> When GitHub Actions runs, it starts with a clean Linux (Ubuntu) environment.
+> When a GitHub Action runs, it starts with a clean Linux (Ubuntu) environment.
 It clones your repository into the default working directory.
 >
 > Keep this in mind when setting **relative paths** in your scripts—everything should be relative to the repo’s root folder.

 A workflow is an automated process that runs one or more defined jobs.
 A workflow file contains various sections within which each action in the pipeline is defined.
 These are:

 - **name**: This is the workflow's name as will appear on your repository's ‘Actions’ section.
 - **on**: This section specifies the workflow trigger.
 Here, you can have successful merges to the repository and pushes